 - 1 From the WhatsUp Gold web interface, go to APM > Actions, then click Actions in the Actions Management tree.
 The Actions page appears. - 2 Click Add Action.
 The Edit Action page appears. - 3 Select SMS from the Action type list.
 The boxes for the SMS action appear. - 4 Enter or select the appropriate information: - § Name.
 Enter a unique name for the action.
-This name displays in the Action Library. - § Description.
+This name displays in the Action Library. - 9 Description.
 (Optional) Enter additional information about the action.
-This description displays next to the action in the Action Library. - § Country.
+This description displays next to the action in the Action Library.

+- § Country.
 Select the country for the SMS provider. - § Provider.
 Select the desired provider.
 If the provider list is incomplete and/or incorrect, you can click browse (...) to add, edit, or delete providers in this list. - § Mode.
-Either Email or Dialup, depending on how the provider was created in the system. - § Email to.
-If the connection setting is Email, enter the email address of the SMS device. - S Phone Number.
+Either Emailor Dialup, depending on how the provider was created in the system. - § Email to.
+If the connection setting is Email, enter the email address of the SMS device. - § Phone Number.
 If the connection setting is Dialup, enter the phone number to call with the message.
 You can enter multiple phone numbers, separated by a comma.
 There is a 2,000 character limit in this field.
-Also, non-numeric characters such as "-" and "." are ignored. - § Message.
-Enter a text message plus any desired Percent variables for APM actions (on page 144).
-Keep in mind that if you use percent variables, this will greatly increase the character count.
-This message supports percent variables.
-The default log message is: %Application.ApplicationInstance.ApplicationName is %Application.ApplicationInstance.CurrentState.
-Message sent on %System.Date at %System.Time - Note: If the message exceeds 140 characters, the message will be broken into up to 3 parts and will be sent as separate messages ("1 of 3", "1 of 2", etc.).

-Tip: Click Mobile Device Status to insert a link to the device status in the message.

-5 Click Save.
+Also, non-numeric characters such as "-" and "." are ignored. - - Note: If the message exceeds 140 characters, the message will be broken into up to 3 parts and will be sent as separate messages ("1 of 3", "1 of 2", etc.). - Tip: Click Mobile Device Status to insert a link to the device status in the message. - 5 Click Save.
 The SMS action appears in the Actions list.